beejjorgensen/bgc/src/bgc_part_5800_man_wchar.md

 This header also introduces a type `wint_t` that is used by the character I/O functions.
 It's a type that can hold any single wide character, but _also_ the macro `WEOF` to indicate wide end-of-file.

+## Restartable Functions

+Finally, a note on the "restartable" functions that are included here.
+When conversion is happening, some encodings require C to keep track of some _state_ about the progress of the conversion so far.

+For a lot of the functions, C uses an internal variable for the state that is shared between function calls.
+The problem is if you're writing multithreaded code, this state might get trampled by other threads.

+To avoid this, each thread needs to maintain its own state in a variable of the opaque type `mbstate_t`.
+And the "restartable" functions allow you to pass in this state so that each thread can use their own.

 [[pagebreak]]
 ## `wprintf()`, `fwprintf()`, `swprintf()` {#man-wprintf}